 Nubble Light (AKA Cape Neddick Light) is located on a small island just off York, Maine.
 It was second on our list of lighthouses to shoot at sunset.
 When we arrived it was windy and very chilly and, of course, there were a half-dozen photographers there ahead of us.
 There was plenty of space on the nearby rock to set up, so we tried a few spots before settling in and waiting for the sun to set.
 (One dedicated shooter was dressed in shorts and a t-shirt.
 I’m not sure how he kept from freezing.)

 Once again, the other photographers packed and left shortly after sunset, and we had the place to ourselves.

 I had been shooting in Utah for several days.
-I was in Blanding, my base for shooting Hovenweep, House on Fire, and Natural Bridge NM.
+I was in Blanding, my base for shooting Hovenweep, House on Fire, and Natural Bridge.
 The weather turned dreary and drizzly for my mid-trip flex day.
-There being absolutely nothing to do in Blanding, other than sleeping and eating (and the latter is really limited), so I decided to take a day trip to Durango, Colorado.
+There being absolutely nothing to do in Blanding, other than sleeping and eating (and the latter options were really limited), so I decided to take a day trip to Durango, Colorado.

 Driving through the rolling farmland of eastern Utah and into western Colorado I went through Cahone, did a double-take, turned around, parked and shot.

 I assume that this was someone’s failed dream, now available for just $55,000.
 It was tempting, but I pressed on.